PJ1004/ianseo-combo/README.md

 # pj1004/ianseo-combo - docker build

-## Combined Docker Build for World Archery IANSEO System and Database
+## Combined Docker Build for the Ianseo System and Database, as used by World Archery

 ### Info: